ansys/pyansys-dev-guide/doc/source/doc-style/docstrings.rst

    pyaedt info: Active design is set to...

+Code supplied in an ``Examples`` section must be compliant with the `doctest <https://docs.python.org/3/library/doctest.html>`_ format.
+This allows the code to be used through `pytest <https://docs.pytest.org/en/latest/>`_ to perform regression testing to verify that the code is executing as expected.

-If the definition of the function is updated, this section must be updated too.
+If the definition of a method or function is updated, the code in the ``Examples`` section must be updated.
+Any change within the API without a corresponding change in the example code triggers a ``doctest`` failure.

+Examples are not meant to replace a test suite but rather complement it.
+Because examples must always match the API that they are documenting, they are an important feature of maintainable documentation.

 Type hints
 ==========

 By default, Sphinx renders `type hints <https://peps.python.org/pep-0484/>`_ as part of the function signature.
-This can become difficult to read, because the signature becomes very long.
+This can become difficult to read because the signature becomes very long.

 Instead, you should render type hints as part of each parameter's description.
 To accomplish this, you must combine the ``sphinx.ext.autodoc.typehints``, ``sphinx.ext.napoleon``, and ``numpydoc`` extensions in the ``conf.py`` file:

 .. code:: python